Monday, February 28, 2011

 Police Record Statistics:

-October 5, 2000, 8:15PM, Hacienda Apts.
+October 5, 2000, 8:15PM, Hacienda Apts, Tucson, Arizona.
 Daniel Renwick, 27, fatally shot Kara Walker, 19 (b.
 April 20, 1981, Keflavik, Iceland), and Daniel E. Walker, 55 (b.
 May 7, 1945, Brisbane, Australia).
 Kara’s 15 month old son, Caleb, (b.
 August 10, 1999) was in the back safety seat of Dan Walker’s SUV Mercury Mountaineer.

 The Father

-Dan was a family man raising his two daughters, Kara, eighteen, Melissa, sixteen.
+Dan was a family man in the year 2000 raising his two daughters, Kara, nineteen, Melissa, sixteen.
 Like many teenage girls, as Kara reached junior high and high school, increasingly she had been rebelling and hanging out with the wrong crowd, many of us remember this risky time of age for ourselves or our children, and the difficulty of wanting to be independent before we are ready.
 By the time she was eighteen, she had become pregnant and unsure of the father of the child.
 Although there was a lot of love in the house, Dan thought his long trips away from home through the week, might have had some bearing on discipline issues.
 It is hard to say, but he certainly provided well for his family.
 Kara's behavior improved as she matured.

 The Daughter

 The birth of Kara’s son had a stabilizing affect on her.
 She was looking for a mature life in which to raise her son.
 Years later I found some notes she had written to her dad around that time that were loving and respectful missives from an obviously happy, young lady.
 At the time of the birth of her child she thought that perhaps her live-in boyfriend, Dan Renwick was the father.
-Neither of them was sure of this, but later blood tests confirmed that in fact he was not the father.
+Neither of them was sure of this, but later DNA tests confirmed that in fact he was not the father.
 Dan Renwick and Kara were going to raise the child as their own.
 Kara agreed to continue the relationship if Renwick would agree not to drink or take drugs.
 Renwick was clean and sober the relationship went smoothly.
-However, she broke off the relationship when his on-again-off-again sobriety became a problem.
+However, she broke off the relationship when his on-again-off-again drug use became a problem.

 Spousal Abuse